refinedev/refine/documentation/tutorial/essentials/data-fetching/updating-data/index.md

 ## Using the `useUpdate` Hook

-After implementing the `update` method, we'll be able to call `useUpdate` hook and fetch a single record from our API.
+After implementing the `update` method, we'll be able to call `useUpdate` hook and update a single record from our API.
 Let's create a component called `EditProduct` and mount it inside our `<Refine />` component.
-Then, we'll use the `useUpdate` hook inside our `EditProduct` to update a single record of `products` entity from our API.

 <CreateEditProductFile />

 Initially, we'll include a `useOne` hook call in our `EditProduct` component to fetch the record we want to update.

-Then, we'll use the `useUpdate` hook to update the record.
+Then, we'll use the `useUpdate` hook inside our `EditProduct` to update a single record of `products` entity from our API.

 Try to add the following lines to your `src/edit-product.tsx` file: